Virtual Residue and an integral formalism: Introduction

 A complete (coordinate-free) definition of the Grothendieck residue is provided in the book of Griffiths and Harris \cite[Chapter 5]{GH}, in which the zero locus of $d\bw$ needs to be assumed zero dimensional.
 However one may encounter the following case.
 Say $K_\Pf$ is the total space of the canonical line bundle $\sO_\Pf(-5)$ of $\Pf$ and let $W:K_\Pf\to \CC$ be defined by the pairing $\sO_\Pf(-5)\otimes \sO_\Pf(5)\to \sO_\Pf$ with the quintic section $\sum_{i=1}^5 x_i^5$ of $\sO_\Pf(5)$.
 Usually the expression $W=p\sum_{i=1}^5 x_i^5$ is used where $p$ stands for the local coordinate on $K_\Pf$ in the noncompact direction. \\

 Let $\Pf\sub K_\Pf$ be the zero section and let $Q$ be the quintic hypersurface $(x_1^5+\cdots+x_5^5=0)\sub \Pf$.
-Then the form $W=p\sum x_i^5$ implies the critical loci $(dW=0)$ is identical to $Q$ as subschemes of $K_\Pf$, which is not zero dimensional and a ``Grothendieck Residue" expected to be responsible for the ``genus zero B-twisted correlator of the Landau-Ginzburg space $(K_\Pf,W)$", is not defined to the best of authors' knowledge\footnote{while certain Hodge theoretical properties of $(K_\Pf,W)$ were discussed in \cite{HJ};}.
-On the contrary, in A side, a sequence of works \cite{CL,CL1,CLL,CLLL1,CLLL2, Chi, CR, FJR,FJR1,FJR2, JKV} study mathematically all genus constructions and properties of LG spaces including $(K_\Pf,W)$ and $([\CC^5/\ZZ_5],\bw)$. \\
+Then the form $W=p\sum x_i^5$ implies the critical loci $(dW=0)$ is identical to $Q$ as subschemes of $K_\Pf$, which is not zero dimensional and a ``Grothendieck Residue" expected to be responsible for the ``genus zero B-twisted correlator of the Landau-Ginzburg space $(K_\Pf,W)$", is not defined to the best of authors' knowledge\footnote{While certain Hodge theoretical properties of $(K_\Pf,W)$ were discussed in \cite{Fan};}.
+On the contrary, in A side, a sequence of works \cite{CL1, CL2, CLL, CLLL1, CLLL2, Ch, CR, FJR3, FJR2, FJR1, JKV} study mathematically all genus constructions and properties of LG spaces including $(K_\Pf,W)$ and $([\CC^5/\ZZ_5],\bw)$. \\

 In this paper we generalize the Grothendieck Residue as follows.
-Let $M$ be a smooth complex quasi-projective variety(usually noncompact) and let ${V}$ be a holomorphic bundle over $M$ with $\rank V=\dim M=n$.
+Let $M$ be a complex manifold (usually noncompact) and let ${V}$ be a holomorphic bundle over $M$ with $\rank V=\dim M=n$.
 Let $s$ be a holomorphic section of $V$ with compact zero loci $Z$.
 Given any ``weight" the Koszul complex of $(V,s)$ associates a closed form $\eta_\psi\in \Omega^{n,n-1}(M-Z)$ via Griffiths-Harris's construction (\cite[Chapter 5]{GH}, also \eqref{ONE}).\\